Try: Ontario salmon licence non-resident ice fishing

 Can you really fish without a licence in Canada?

-Yes β€” during designated free fishing events!
-Most provinces offer 2–4 free fishing days per year where residents (and sometimes visitors) can fish without purchasing a licence.
+Yes — during designated free fishing events!
+Most provinces offer free fishing days where residents (and sometimes visitors) can fish without purchasing a licence.
 You still must follow all other fishing regulations, including catch limits, size restrictions, and area closures.

-Do all provinces have free fishing days?
+Do all provinces publish free fishing dates at the same time?

 What rules still apply during free fishing days?